amaadoromar/al-groupe-2025-2026/README.md

 # eSante - Remote Patient Monitoring Platform

 This repository contains a comprehensive e-health monitoring system for remote patient care.
+You can consult the detailed technical report in the `docs/` directory.
 ## Project Structure

 ```